WFPhantom/WFPhantom/README.md

 👋 Hi there, I'm @WFPhantom

-👨‍💻 I'm interested in learning C#, Javascript, Kotlin, SQL and CSS!
+👨‍💻 I'm interested in learning C#, TypeScript, Kotlin, SQL and CSS!

 📫 Reach me at Discord: wfphantom :)